 Doe v.
 State, 595 So.2d 212 (Fla.
 5th DCA 1992): Petitioner after being convicted received full pardon.
 This court decided that the power of the full pardon allowed the petitioner to expunge record.
 This has subsequently been overturned by executive order stating that a pardon does not remove the barriers to a sealing or expungement found in the statute.
 Case does set forth the standard for opening a sealed or expunged record:

 the standard of review applicable to the opening of a sealed or expunged criminal history record is not one of discretion but one of good cause shown to open it under conditions wherein the ends of justice require it.

 Questions; Suggestions; Representation

-If you have a question or can suggest additional case law, or you need representation to help you seal or expunge your record, please contact me here.
+If you have a question or can suggest additional case law, or you need representation to help you seal or expunge your record, please contact us here.

 If you want more information about Florida record expungements email to you, please submit the form below.